 Student Internship FAQs

-How do I go about finding an internship outside of Buffalo?
+How do I go about finding an internship inside or outside of Buffalo?

 As a freshman, is it too early to do an internship?